oohtmeel1/Pytorch_Machine_Learning/README.md

 Pytorch Ignite is used for model training and to create model checkpoints. \
 The model implemented is a custom neural network classifier. \
 The model is tested against a subset of the original data. \
-The model is then tested on completely unseen data.
+The model is then tested on completely unseen data(out of sample data).